ONature

 The TEA believes that the Karner Blue and the Frosted Elfin no longer exist in the wild in Ontario, although they do occur elsewhere.
 This is the status which they have been assigned by the list maintained by the federal committee of experts, the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).

-Section 40 (2) allows a person to keep one specially protected invertebrate in captivity for the purposes of personal education without a licence, provided that the species is not listed under the Ontario Endangered Species Act or the federal Species at Risk Act.
-Those species are listed below.
+Section 40 (2) allows a person to keep one specially protected invertebrate in captivity for the purposes of personal education without a licence, provided that the species is not listed under the Ontario Endangered Species Act or the federal Species at Risk Act (SARA).

-The 1-specimen rule appears to mean one at a given time, so a person could rear one Monarch in July and another Monarch in August.
+The 1-specimen exemption appears to mean one at a given time, so a person could rear one specimen in July and another specimen in August.

-This exception allows for one specially protected invertebrate, not one of each species.
+This exemption allows for one specially protected invertebrate, not one of each species.

 f) Exception for Permits and Licences